 Other signs of courtship were wearing a boy’s ID bracelet.
 Girl’s could have their ID own bracelets as well as charm bracelets.

 Circle pins were another sign of courtship or friendship.
-They carried different meanings depending on what side of the sweater a girl wore it on (virgin or not), how it was decorated (one pearl was true love, a bow was “tying the knot”) or if it was designed to be a sorority club pin.
+They carried different meanings depending on what side of the sweater a girl wore it on (virgin or not), how it was decorated (one pearl was true love, a bow was “tying the knot”), or if it was designed to be a sorority club pin.
 Learn more.

 Another decorative jewelry piece was the sweater clip.
 A clip with a metal chain extended to each side of a cardigan sweater.
-The sweater could be worn on the arms or hung over the arms held in place by the sweater clips.
+The sweater could be worn on the arms or hung over the arms and held in place by the sweater clips.

 Learn more about 1950s jewelry.

 Pants, Shorts and Playsuits